-Spring-loaded mounts offer a factor of safety in jewel assembly and application.
-With rigid mountings, excessive tightening of the bearing can cause the pivot to bottom with the possibility of damage to the bearing or pivot.
-With spring set jewels, the bearing adjustment is not critical.
+Spring-loaded mounts offer a factor of safety in jewel bearing assembly and jewel bearing application.
+With rigid mountings, excessive tightening of the jewel bearing can cause the pivot to bottom with the possibility of damage to the jewel bearing or pivot.
+With spring set jewels, the jewel bearing adjustment is not critical.

-Ring Jewels serve as radical or sleeve bearings used with a straight cylindrical shaft.
-They offer a great flexibility in design because of the many possible combinations with endstones.
-Rugged straight hole rings restrict lateral movement to a minimum but require accurate alignment when the clearance between pivot and bearing is closely held.
-An olive hole (radiused ID) jewel offers lower friction with the pivot and permits adjustment in the assembly.
+Ring Jewel Bearings serve as radical or sleeve jewel bearings used with a straight cylindrical shaft.
+They offer a great flexibility in jewel bearing design because of the many possible combinations with endstones.
+Rugged straight hole rings restrict lateral movement to a minimum but require accurate alignment when the clearance between pivot and the jewel bearing is closely held.
+An olive hole (radiused ID) jewel offers lower friction bearings with the pivot and permits adjustment in the jewel bearing assembly.
 A bombé face provides minimum contact with a shouldered pivot for light, intermittent end thrust.
 Where thrust load is continuous, an endstone is usually combined with the ring jewel.

-Typical Applications: General Instrumentation, Gauges, Meters, Indicators, Watches, Clocks, Potentiometers, Gyros, Aircraft Instruments.
+Typical Ring Jewel Bearing Applications: General Instrumentation, Gauges, Meters, Indicators, Watches, Clocks, Potentiometers, Gyros, Aircraft Instruments.

-Typical Applications: Ohmmeters, Voltmeters, Gauges, and other Indicating Meters; Timers and Relays.
+Typical Jewel Bearing Applications: Ohmmeters, Voltmeters, Gauges, and other Indicating Meters; Timers and Relays.

-Typical Applications: General Instrumentation, Insulating Spacers, Time-keeping movements.
+Typical Endstone Jewel Bearing Applications: General Instrumentation, Insulating Spacers, Time-keeping movements.

-Typical applications: Control Units (gas, liquid), Flow-meters, Ultra-High Pressure Water Jet, Ink Jet Printing.
+Typical Orifice Jewel Applications: Control Units (gas, liquid), Flow-meters, Ultra-High Pressure Water Jet, Ink Jet Printing.